 9-Increase sleep ~Sleep is a time for repairing and restoring our energy.

-10-Self Care ~ Find activities that restore your energy and schedule a weekly date with yourself.
-Ask what Reiki can do for you.
+10-Include Self Care ~ Find activities that restore your energy and schedule a weekly date with yourself.
+Make an appointment with a Reiki Master.
 Reiki practitioners channel energy to increase energy and harmonize the body.
 Reiki seeks to restore order to the body whose vital energy has become unbalanced.
 Reiki energy has several basic effects: it brings about deep relaxation, destroys energy blockages, detoxifies the system, provides new vitality in the form of healing universal life energy, and increases the vibrational frequency of the body.

 Imagine taking care of yourself with lifelong habits that actually feel good.
 Connie Rogers is a Reiki Master & Certified Integrative Nutritional Holistic Health Coach, writer, author and speaker specializing in toxins that can disrupt our skin, metabolic and endocrine health.
 A journey of a thousand miles starts with a single bite size step!